Potential Exception to Mediation Confidentiality

 There have been several meetings held by the CLRC regarding the enactment of a potential mediation exception.
 At those meetings, several members of the mediation and family law community have attended and vocalized their objections to the proposed exception.
 While there have been several reasons in opposition perhaps the most popular has been that confidentiality is “essential to effective mediation.”
 Another persuasive argument that has been made is that if such an exception were enacted, it may deter attorneys from taking part in mediation thereby leaving parties to fend for themselves in mediation and forego legal representation.
 In response, there was a discussion regarding potentially exempting family law mediation and collaborative law from the exception.
 As is well known in Santa Clara County Family Law, the Courts have a strongly favored policy of encouraging parties to take part on Santa Clara County’s settlement-based process, which includes mandatory mediation and available Settlement Officer Conferences.

 Although it is unclear what the fate of the mediation exception rule is at this time, it will certainly be an interesting outcome.
-Fortunately, here at Mello & Pickering, LLP, with over a combined 28 years of experience in family law, we can help navigate you through the mediation process and ensure your best interests are protected.
+Fortunately, here at Mello & Pickering, LLP, with 35+ years of combined experience in family law, we can help navigate you through the mediation process and ensure your best interests are protected.